-As an official International Volunteer Managers Day supporter, we encourage you to join Volunteering Australia as we celebrate the vital role Managers, Coordinators and Leaders of volunteers play in enabling safe and effective volunteering.
+As an official International Volunteer Managers Day supporter, we encourage you to join us as we celebrate the vital role Managers, Coordinators and Leaders of volunteers play in enabling safe and effective volunteering.

 By understanding the value of International Volunteer Manager Day, volunteer involving organisations can show their appreciation for their Volunteer Managers, and Volunteer Managers can leverage the occasion to better advocate for more resources and recognition within their own agencies.
 This can help to boost morale, reduce staff turnover, and create a more positive working environment.